ZKNoxHQ/PyBandersnatch/README.md

-# Bxndxrsnxtch
+# PyBandersnatch
-A constant time x-only implementation of Bandersnatch elliptic curve.
+A Python implementation of Bandersnatch elliptic curve in Montgomery and Edwards model.

 ## Context
 [Bandersnatch](https://eprint.iacr.org/2021/1152.pdf) is an elliptic curve designed for zero-knowledge proof computations.
 It allows efficient scalar multiplications using the [GLV method](https://www.iacr.org/archive/crypto2001/21390189.pdf).
-We implement the XZ-only Montgomery representation of the curve in order to improve the scalar multiplication efficiency.
+We implement the XZ-only Montgomery model and the twisted Edwards model of the curve.
 The project is written in Python.
 The integer arithmetic is computed using `gmpy2`, a wrapper to the efficient `gmp` library written in `C`.